Advanced-Architectures-UNIMORE/hero/README.md

 ```
 make sdk-pulp
 ```

-To create different SDK setups for different instances of the overlay device is possible.
-A line with value `OV_CFG_DEV="<target-overlay-instance>"` should be added to a file `local.cfg` in the root repository. hen, the SDK should be rebuilt using the `make sdk-pulp` command.
-At this point, the installation of the appication-specific libraries (e.g. HWPE) dealing with <target-overlay-instance> will be installed under specific paths under `${PULP_SDK_HOME}/install/`.
+Creating different SDK setups for different instances of the overlay device is possible.
+A line with value `OV_CFG_DEV="<target-overlay-instance>"` should be added to a file `local.cfg` in the root repository.

+After generating the required HW/SW components using the AROV stack, add a corresponding configuration setup under `${HERO_HOME_DIR}/pulp/refs`.

+Hence, the SDK should be rebuilt using `make sdk-pulp`.
+At this point, the runtime components (configuration files, libraries, headers, etc.) dealing with "target-overlay-instance" will be automatically installed in a compliant location, under `${PULP_SDK_HOME}/install/`.

-When swapping overlay instance, the line in `local.cfg` can be updated with a new with <target-overlay-instance>.
-Then launching `make sdk-ov-libs` updates the SDK configuration to re-target the corresponding appication-specific libraries.
+When swapping the overlay instance, the line in `local.cfg` is to be manually updated with the corresponding `<target-overlay-instance>`.
+It follows that launching `make sdk-arov-cfg` configures the SDK to target the target overlay libraries.

+Building the device libraries (e.g. the "libhero-target") without reinstalling the entire SDK is possible launching `make sdk-arov-libs`.

+In brief, this method allows maintaining different application libraries associated with different hardware versions.
+At the moment the implementation manifests a strict legacy to the HERO SDK implementation.
+A future goal is to detach from the latter.

 ### Host SDKs